 File Coverage

-File Coverage shows the percentage of executable lines in a specific file that are covered by tests.
+File Coverage shows the percentage of executable lines in a specific file that are covered by tests.- To identify specific files that need more tests

 - To prioritize test writing efforts